Stimulus filtering: Midshipman fish

 Female midshipman fish undergo stimulus filtering when it comes time to mate with a male.
 Midshipman fish use stimulus filtering when listening to sounds produced by underwater species.
-Dominant signals underwater range between 60–120 Hz, which is the most normally the most sensitive to the fish's auditory receptor.
+Dominant signals underwater range between 60 and 120 Hz, which is the most normally the most sensitive to the fish's auditory receptor.
 However, the female auditory system changes seasonally to acoustical stimuli in the songs of male midshipman fish.
 In the summer when female midshipman fish are reproducing they listen to a male humming song that can be produce a frequency level of 400 Hz.
 The summer is reproducing season for the females so their hearing is more sensitive to the high frequency of the male humming.